P ≠ RP Proof

 arbitrary n, and let the restricted type X program F be below, where Q was, by the Turing-Church Thesis, translated into a

-computer program where were included the instructions Simulated_by_Q[e] := True;
+computer program where the instructions Simulated_by_Q[e]

-and Number_of_Simulated_Inputs :=
+:= True; and Number_of_Simulated_Inputs

-Number_of_Simulated_Inputs + 1; just before
+:= Number_of_Simulated_Inputs + 1; were

-any instruction of this program that starts the simulation of F for any input e (Simulated_by_Q and Number_of_Simulated_Inputs are global variables of type dynamic array or vector
+of F for any input e (Simulated_by_Q and Number_of_Simulated_Inputs

-all its positions and 0 (zero), respectively).
+and 0 (zero),

 We call Q’ to this